optimisticlucio/powerdown-wiki/README.md

 - POSTGRES_USER, POSTGRES_PASSWORD: The user and password used when creating the postgres DB.
 Given to both the rust app and the postgres container.

-- AWS_URL, AWS_ACCESS_KEY, AWS_SECRET_ACCESS_KEY: Information regarding the location and login data for AWS services, so we can use S3 buckets to store images and video and somesuch. *During development, point this at a LocalStack instance.*
+- AWS_ENDPOINT_URL, AWS_ACCESS_KEY, AWS_SECRET_ACCESS_KEY, AWS_REGION: Information regarding the location and login data for AWS services, so we can use S3 buckets to store images and video and somesuch. *During development, point this at a LocalStack instance.*

 - DISCORD_OAUTH2_CLIENT_ID, DISCORD_OAUTH2_CLIENT_SECRET: Discord client authentication data for OAuth2.
 You can get those in the [Discord Developer Portal](https://discord.com/developers/applications).
 We're using OAuth2 because I do not want to deal with passwords.